 Rodrigo Canales does research at the intersection of organizational theory and institutional theory, with a special interest in the role of institutions for economic development.
-Specifically, Rodrigo studies how individuals are affected by and in turn purposefully change complex organizations or systems.
+Rodrigo studies how individuals can purposefully change complex organizations or systems.
 Rodrigo’s work explores how individuals’ backgrounds, professional identities, and organizational positions affect how they relate to existing structures and the strategies they pursue to change them.
 His work contributes to a deeper understanding of the mechanisms that allow institutions to operate and change.
 Rodrigo has done work in entrepreneurial finance and microfinance, as well as in the institutional implications of the Mexican war on drugs.
 His current research is divided in three streams.
 The first focuses on the structural determinants of the quality of startup employment.
-The second, in partnership with the Hewlett Foundation, explores the conditions under which development policies and practices are built upon and incorporate existing, rigorous evidence.
+The second explores the conditions under which development policies and practices integrate rigorous evidence.
 The third, with generous support from the Merida Initiative, explores how to build effective, resilient, and trusted police organizations in Mexico.

-Rodrigo teaches the Innovator Perspective at Yale SOM; he sits in the advisory board of the Dalai Lama Center for Ethics and Transformative Values at MIT; he spent the 2014-2015 academic year advising the Mexican government on the US-Mexico bilateral relationship; and sits in the Board of Trustees of the Nature Conservancy.
+Rodrigo is faculty director of Questrom’s Social Impact Program.
+Before, he was Associate Professor of Organizational Behavior at the Yale School of Management, where he taught the Innovator Perspective.
+He sits in the advisory board of the Dalai Lama Center for Ethics and Transformative Values at MIT; he spent the 2014-2015 academic year advising the Mexican government on the US-Mexico bilateral relationship; and sits in the Board of Trustees of the Nature Conservancy.